marilyne-linkurious/documentation/content/admin/content/www/config.md

 without installing third-party software.

-If the Linkurious server, graph database, and the search index are installed on different machines, we recommend to encrypting communication between them.
+If the Linkurious server, graph database, and the search index are installed on different machines, we recommend to encrypt communication between them.
 Please refer to the [data-source documentation](/configure-sources) and [search index documentation](/search) to learn how to enable HTTPS.

+Look here if you want to add [additional certificate authorities](/advanced-settings/#additional-certificate-authorities).